MrJohnWeez/VR-Excavator-Simulator/readme.md

 5. **Clean up and organize project**

-    Take the findings in the prototype stage and implement them in organized and clean way.
+    Take the findings in the prototype stage and implement them in an organized and clean way.
 The code and project should be maintainable and organized.

 6. **Implement Missions and Freeroam**

     - Set up a missions and stages framework for project
     - Implement the tutorial mission and its stages
     - Implement the pond mission and its stages
-    - Add a few objects to freeroam mode (cars, tires, bricks, etc) that player can grab and move
+    - Add a few objects to free roam mode (cars, tires, bricks, etc) that player can grab and move

 7. **Add saving/loading of game data**

     This allows a user to save the progress of a mission or stage so they can continue at a later date.
-Terrain and objects should be saved within missions but the freeroam mode will not have and saving states.
+Terrain and objects should be saved within missions but the free roam mode will not have saving states.

 8. **Test final version and make fixes**